 Debut: 2004 OONY Carnegie Hall

 One of the greatest successes of my career.
-I fell madly in love with her, and loved getting to share it in New York with the Opera Orchestra of New York and Eve Queler with The Gay Men's Health Chorus.
+I fell madly in love with her, and loved getting to share it in New York with the Opera Orchestra of New York and Eve Queler with New York City Gay Men's Chorus.
 Pictured here is the granddaughter of Giacomo Puccini, who would become a great friend in the true sense of that important word to me.
 It was her favorite Puccini heroine and it became mine too.